adams-charleen/nyt_deep_learning/README.md

 ---
 ![VADER Sentiment Distribution](vader_sentiment_distribution.png)
-*Figure 4: Distribution of VADER sentiment score for Israeli and Palestinian terms* VADER (Valence Aware Dictionary for sEntiment Reasoner (VADER), which is a pre-trained model designed for texts and social media, was used to capture sentiment by group.)
+*Figure 4: Distribution of VADER sentiment score for Israeli and Palestinian terms*.

+VADER (Valence Aware Dictionary for sEntiment Reasoner (VADER), which is a pre-trained model designed for texts and social media, was used to capture sentiment by group.)